The curation of ‘big data’ in molecular biology is changing the way scientists work.

 “We will still need to look closely at these details to understand many fundamental questions, such as why do organisms age?”, she says.
 “Initiatives like the Human Cell Atlasw3 are very good examples of all the missing details we still need to understand before we begin to explain how things work.
 The next step will be to translate this knowledge into everyday areas, such as medicine, agriculture and biodiversity.”

 Much like the collectors who set up the first cabinets of curiosities, scientists are still meticulously cataloguing everything they learn about the form and function of life, and linking it all up to help them make further discoveries.

-This article is based on one originally published in EMBL etc., reproduced with kind permission.
+This article was adapted from the one originally posted on EMBL-EBI News, reproduced with kind permission.